Self-care during separation and divorce

 Everyone’s experience is individual, and there is no one roadmap to take you to brighter days. but are some strategies you may find useful:

-Get the basics right – ensure that you are prioritising your physical health because the recovery days after separation and divorce will be much, much harder if you’re navigating them exhausted or in poor health.
+Ensure that you are prioritising your physical health because the recovery days after separation and divorce will be much, much harder if you’re navigating them exhausted or in poor health.
 Adequate sleep, healthy diet, regular movement of your body and exercising restraint with alcohol or other substances is key.
 If you’re struggling in these areas, see your General Practitioner for guidance.

-Seek professional therapeutic help.
 A counsellor, therapist or psychologist can support you to develop positive coping skills and strategies to assist you to navigate the acute phase after the break-up happens and then the adjustment phase of your break-up experience.

 Friends, family and well-meaning people in our lives can be great to ‘download’ to and of course form a key part of our practical and emotional support networks moving forward after divorce.
 Be mindful though that while they are well meaning, they may also have had a relationship with your former partner and are processing a level of loss too.
 They might not be able to be objective when providing you with guidance.